-The recipient of the National Coach of the Year Award for spirit is Jeffrey Siegal of Buffalo Grove (Illinois) High School.
-John Todd, a lacrosse coach at Hingham (Massachusetts) High School, was chosen in the “other” category for boys sports, and Ann Naughton, a field hockey coach at Saint James (New York) Smithtown High School East was chosen in the “other” category for girls sports.
+The recipient of the National Coach of the Year Award for spirit is Sandra Seals of Winfield City (Alabama) High School.
+Jack Henderson, an 8-player football coach at Dufur (Oregon) High School, was chosen in the “other” category for boys sports, and Anne Horton, a field hockey coach at Columbus (Ohio) Academy was chosen in the “other” category for girls sports.

 The NFHS has a contact in each state who is responsible for selecting deserving coach award recipients.
 This person often works with the state coaches’ association in his or her respective state.
 He or she contacts the potential state award recipients to complete a coach profile form that requests information regarding the coach’s record, membership in and affiliation with coaching and other professional organizations, involvement with other school and community activities and programs, and coaching philosophy.
 To be approved as an award recipient and considered for sectional and national coach of the year consideration, this profile form must be completed by the coach or designee and then approved by the executive director (or designee) of the state athletic/activities association.